andrew2020wit/online-store/online-store-front/README.md

 ## "author": "andrew2020wit"

-"license": "proprietary, for reference only."
+## "license": "proprietary, only for view"